 - If you have natural hair and have questions about what to do or how to access products abroad, check out this resource from IES Abroad: Traveling with Natural Hair

 - Think carefully before packing items of monetary or sentimental value.
 If you do not need them during your time abroad and would be very upset if they were lost or stolen, you should probably leave them at home.
 All valuable items should be packed in carry-on (not checked) luggage.

 - You will need your laptop to do work and communicate with home.
 Please take the necessary precautions, as your host institution and GLO are not responsible for lost, stolen, or damaged laptops.

 - You will want to bring a camera, since there will be some incredible photo opportunities.
 However, you will need to be careful and take proper precautions.
-Also be sure to ask permission if you are taking a picture of someone or someone’s property.
+Also, be sure to ask permission if you are taking a picture of someone or someone’s property.

 - You may wish to bring gifts and/or souvenirs for people you will meet.
 These are welcome but totally optional.
 If you choose to bring gifts, please think about the practicality, sustainability, and durability of those items.

-More specific packing lists and suggestions will be provided by your program.
+Specific packing lists and suggestions will be provided by your program.